UniMath/agda-unimath/CODINGSTYLE.md

 - **Lambda expressions**: When a lambda expression appears as the argument of a function, we always wrap it in parentheses.
-We do this even if it is the last argument of a function, and thus isn't strictly required to be parenthesized.
+We do this even if it is the last argument and thus isn't strictly required to be parenthesized.
 Note that in some rare cases, a lambda expression might appear at the top level.
 In this case we don't require the lambda expression to be parenthesized.

   There are multiple syntaxes for writing lambda expressions in Agda.
 Generally, you have the following options: